 Step 2: Calculate Base Draw Length

-Step 3: Round Down to Nearest Half-Inch
+Step 3: Round Down to the Nearest Half-Inch

-Now you are ready to buy or set up your new bow to your personal draw length.
+Once you’ve calculated your draw length, you’re ready to buy or set up your new bow to your personal draw length.

 How do I find the draw length of a compound bow?

 If you have a compound bow and do not know what the current draw length is set to, remember that the draw length on a bow is measured from the nocking point on the string to the throat of the grip (the deepest part of the grip) plus 1.75 inches when at full draw.
 In addition, some bows have settings displayed on the bow’s cams.
 This is sometimes displayed in single digits and may vary from bow to bow.